dseyler/biv-me/README.md

 ```bash
 git clone https://github.com/UOA-Heart-Mechanics-Research/biv-me.git
 ```
 Alternatively, you can use software such as [GitHub Desktop](https://desktop.github.com/download/) or [GitKraken](https://www.gitkraken.com/) to clone the repository using the repository url.
+If you are prompted to initialise submodules within these applications after cloning the repository, **select no**.
+We will initialise these later.

 ### Step 2: Setup the virtual environment
 If you have [Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install) or [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main), you can create the conda virtual environment by entering the following commands into your terminal (or Anaconda Command Prompt if using Windows).